open-mmlab/Amphion/models/tts/maskgct/README.md

 ## News

 - **2024/10/19**: We release **MaskGCT**, a fully non-autoregressive TTS model that eliminates the need for explicit alignment information between text and speech supervision.
-MaskGCT is trained on [Emilia](https://huggingface.co/datasets/amphion/Emilia-Dataset) dataset and achieves SOTA zero-shot TTS perfermance.
+MaskGCT is trained on [Emilia](https://huggingface.co/datasets/amphion/Emilia-Dataset) dataset and achieves SOTA zero-shot TTS performance.

 ## Issues